Try these 5 virtual networking strategies to advance your career while keeping your distance.

 Much of the job search is reliant on networking.
 It’s your network that refers you to jobs, puts in a good word, and supports you in your search.
 This is why we advocate meeting as many people as possible and making as many friends as you can, both in your industry and outside of it.

 Unfortunately, 2020 hasn’t been the best year for networking, with major events cancelled all over the world and large gatherings on hold.
-Even as bars reopen and numbers of people allowed at gatherings increase, it may still be a while before big events come back, and many people are still nervous about going out and being around a lot of people.
+Even as bars reopen and the number of people allowed at gatherings increases, it may still be a while before big events come back, and many people are still nervous about going out and being around a lot of people.

 Networking is all virtual now

 This means a lot of networking is moving into the virtual world.
 If you’re not sure how to make the most of virtual networking opportunities and where to find them, here are some suggestions to get you started.

 Facebook groups can be amazing for making connections in many industries.
 These groups are forums where industry professionals can share ideas and conversations.
 There are groups that post jobs and groups where you can seek advice and share insight.
 You may have to shop around a bit.
 Some of these groups are just people trying to sell things or promote themselves.
 Some may also be full of people posting questionable jobs, depending on the industry.
 Good groups are opportunities to make connections and friends and to talk shop.
 So, look around and see what might be useful and what won’t be.
 Join the conversations by commenting on people’s posts, offering help and advice where you can, and starting your own discussions or posting relevant links and articles.
 Have conversations, just like you would in real life.
 You can find these groups by searching for relevant terms.